 And if you like science, one thing you'll find is that Plainsboro has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Overall, Plainsboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Plainsboro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Plainsboro is an extremely ethnically-diverse town.
+Plainsboro is an extremely ethnically-diverse township.
 The people who call Plainsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainsboro residents report their race to be Asian, followed by White.
-Important ancestries of people in Plainsboro include Irish, Italian, Polish, and Russian.
+Important ancestries of people in Plainsboro include Irish, German, Italian, English, and Russian.

 The most common language spoken in Plainsboro is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.